crossingthestreams/crossingthestreams.github.io/_posts/2022-10-13-possible-worlds-for-apache-pulsar.markdown

 > If it's only about the past, it gets you nowhere, only back to the past.\
 > It is about back and forth between the possible and the actual and learning how to make that leap.
 >
 > Not only learning how, but learning what is necessary to do it.
 To use your bean.
-To its fullest extend.
+To its fullest extent.

 I hope that this blog will be teaching you and me to go beyond the information given.
 The articles shared in this blog will open up a wider range of possibility for Apache Pulsar.
 Me and other blog